2017 Marine Corps Trials Practice Day One

-U.S. Marine Corps veteran Harry Harrison, a 2017 Marine Corps Trials shooting coach, briefs athletes before shooting practice at Marine Corps Base Camp Pendleton, Calif., March 6, 2017.
-The Marine Corps Trials promotes recovery and rehabilitation through adaptive sport participation and develops comraderies among Recovering Service Members (RSMs) and veterans.
-It is an opportunity for RSMs to demonstrate their achievements and serve as the primary venue to select Marine Corps participants for the DoD Warrior Games.
-(U.S. Marine Corps photo by Lance Cpl.
-Victoria A. Taylor)
+U.S. Marines and veterans participate in a 2017 Marine Corps Trials sitting volleyball practice at Marine Corps Base Camp Pendleton, Calif., March 6, 2017.
+Boyer, a Petoskey, Mich., native, is a member of the 2017 Marine Corps Trials Wounded Warrior Battalion-West Team.
+The Marine Corps Trials promotes recovery and rehabilitation through adaptive sport participation and develops camaraderie among recovering Service members (RSMs) and veterans.
+It is an opportunity for RSMs to demonstrate their achievements and serves as the primary venue to select Marine Corps participants for the DoD Warrior Games.
+(U.S. Marine Corps Photo by Lance Cpl.
+Ariana Acosta)

 |Date Taken: